Getting Started with Mastodon

 Additional Resources

 * This is based on mastodon.social's settings.
-Other instances may have more or less but that decision is down to the instance admin.
+Other servers may have more or less but that decision is down to the server admin.

 ** Favourites do not amplify the post in any way.
 It is just a notification that you can send to the author of the post telling them that you like it.